 - May begin with a welcome song, which may develop into an improvisation

-- Focuses on pre-composed music or an improvised piece, and this is directed by the learner’s choice of instrument and playing style
+- Focuses on pre-composed music or an improvised piece, and this is directed by the student’s choice of instrument and playing style

 - Ends with a closing song to signal the end of the session